 Belongil Beach is located to the west/north-west of the Byron Bay township and runs from the Jonson Street structure/ Main Beach car park to the mouth of Belongil Creek (see Figure 1).
-The part of the beach to which this DA relates is to the south-east of Manfred Street and to the north-west of Don Street (see Figure 2).
+The part of the beach to which this DA relates is adjacent to the northern end of Don Street (see Figure 2).

-The area of land immediately adjacent and seaward to the site is a public road known as The Esplanade which is vested in Council.
-See Order 2 of the Court Orders at Appendix 1 regarding the Council's consent.
+The area of land immediately adjacent to the site is a public road known as The Esplanade.

-The beach adjacent to the public road forms part of Lot 48 in DP 729057.
+The beach adjacent to the public road forms part of Lot 408 in DP 729057 (see Appendix 6).
 It is owned by the State of NSW.

-3.1.2 Belongil interim stabilisation works
+3.1.2 Belongil Interim Stabilisation Works

-On 21 May 2015, Council resolved to proceed with Belongil Beach access stabilisation works involving the installation of interim beach access stabilisation ("BAS") works at Manfred, Border and Don Streets.
+On 21 May 2015, Council resolved to proceed with Belongil Beach access stabilisation works involving the installation of interim beach access stabilisation ("BAS") works in the form of a rock wall at Manfred, Border and Don Streets.